qiaochen/LLM_RAG_papers/README.md

 	- To train, generated tokens for answers or responses are compared with ground-truth for measuring losses and updating model parameters.

 - Alignment:
 	- This step is normally conducted after fine-tunning, the goal is to align LLM's generations to human preferences.
 In practice, reinforcement learning is the most popular tool for training LLM (yes, another training procedure).
-Because the preference scores are not direct labels, but rather, like rewards or
+Because the preference scores are not direct labels predicted from LLM, but rather, they can be viewed as long-term rewards and hence naturally fit into the scope of the re

 Note, both plain fine tuning and instruct tuning may result in a LLM forgetting its previous captured token co-occurrence patterns (world knowledge).
 Plain fine-tuning may capture new patterns at the cost of losing old patterns, while instruct tuning may sacrifice world knowledge for obtaining instruct-following related token generation patterns.